DevnagriAI/devnagri_docs/guide/Dota_web.md

 <br>
 [Cloudflare](https://www.youtube.com/watch?v=sCuEqr4MHKM)

-Click on **Verify CNAME** and post verification both the red cross will turn into green tick after a few minutes.
+Click on **Verify CNAME** and post verification both the red crosses will turn into green ticks after a few minutes.

 Devnagri is currently initializing your subdomains and generating SSL certificates for the subdomains.
 Please be patient while the process completes.